orcfax/commons/README.md

-# ITN-Phase-1
+# commons

-Issues repository for Phase One of the Orcfax ITN
+Issues repository for Orcfax commons issues.

+* Price-feed issues.
+* DAO issues.
+* ITN issues.

+To create an issue, open the issues tab and click "New issue".
+Use an existing template, or create a new blank issue.

+Orcfax will endeavor to address all issues contingent on severity.